cssnr/playdrift-extension/README.md

 # Known Issues

 *   The Mouse Over Icon Stats do not properly update when a room changes positions on the home page
+*   Cancel Ready Button will also reset teams for anyone not using the Keep Teams Set Option

 # Configuration